saffire/language-specification/source/language/control-structures.rst

 .. note::
-	.iter() methods can add additional information to the meta data, for instance, with a priority-queue, the actual priority of an element could be stored in ``meta.priority``
+	The ``iterator`` methods can add additional information to the meta data, for instance, with a priority-queue, the actual priority of an element could be stored in ``meta.priority``

 ::